To Be Successful at Growth Management, You Need to Know How To Have Radically Candid Career Conversations

 You don’t have to be passionate about your job.
 The folks who work for you don’t have to be passionate about their jobs either.

 Everyone from Stanford Scientists to Oprah agrees that your job is not always going to, nor should it always, fulfill you, and it’s unrealistic for companies and managers to demand passion for a position as a job requirement.

-Insisting that people have passion for their job can place unnecessary pressure on both boss and employee.
-I struggled with this at Google, where we were hiring people right out of college to do dull customer-support work.
+Insisting that people be passionate about their jobs can place unnecessary pressure on both boss and employee.
+I struggled with this at Google, where we were hiring people right out of college to do dull customer support work.
 I tried convincing them that we were “funding creativity a nickel at a time.”

 One young woman who’d studied philosophy in college called BS immediately.
 “Look, the job is a little boring,” she said.
 “Let’s just admit that.
 It’s OK.
 Plutarch laid bricks.
 Spinoza ground lenses.
 Tedium is part of life.”
 I loved her approach to finding meaning, but it was unique to her.
 A slogan like “Spinoza ground lenses” would not have been inspiring for the broader team.

 In a burst of Radical Candor, Financial Times writer Lucy Kellaway explained why she chose to work for the companies she did: “I went for JPMorgan and later for the FT because they were the only companies offering me a job.
 It seemed a great reason to pick them then.
 It is still a great reason today.”

 If you’re not passionate about your job, remember, there’s nothing wrong with working hard to earn a paycheck that supports the life you want to lead.
 That has plenty of meaning.